 When should my child have their vision checked?

 Parents also need to realize that a vision screening their child receives at school or the pediatrician’s office is very different from an eye exam with an eye doctor.
 Many times, vision screenings won’t actually check the child’s prescription and will simply only tell you if the child can see a chart at a far distance.
 Vision screenings also will not check the health of the eye.
-Bottom line: Screenings are not a replacement for comprehensive eye examinations.
+Bottom line: Screenings are a valuable tool but they are NOT a replacement for comprehensive eye examinations by an optometrist.

 Even at the young age of 6 months, many things can be checked during an eye exam including glasses prescription, ocular health, extraocular muscle alignment, eye teaming, eye tracking, and more.